 Understanding InnoDB Buffer Pool Management

-InnoDB implements cache eviction using an algorithm similar to the Least Recently Used (LRU) algorithm.
-However, it’s a bit more complex than a simple LRU due to a feature called the “midpoint insertion strategy,” which aims to prevent large, infrequently accessed data sets from flushing out smaller, but frequently accessed, data sets from the buffer pool.
+InnoDB manages cache eviction using an algorithm similar to the Least Recently Used (LRU) algorithm.
+However, this method is more complex than a simple LRU due to a feature called the “midpoint insertion strategy.”
+This strategy prevents large, infrequently accessed data sets from evicting smaller, frequently accessed data sets from the buffer pool.

 - Configuration Parameters for InnoDB Buffer Pool: